 Please note that I stayed on the large boulders on the trail to take my photos — they literally overlap the trail.
 So please stay off the meadows.

-You most definitely can!
 You can choose to take the trail to Hidden Glacier National Park all the way to the shoreline, but I found the views to be the best from above!

 On the Way Back from Hidden Lake Overlook